ElYusubov/GitFundamentals/README.md

 Updaing the README with new info.

-Sharing remotely is fun as easy with Git.
+Sharing remotely is fun and easy with Git.